rabutler/rabutler.github.io/pages/about.md

 I enjoy traveling, skiing, rock climbing, and now, surfing.
 Most of my trips involve going somewhere to do one of those activities.

 I also enjoy programming.
 While I enjoy solving any problem I can with a computer's assistance, I focus on automating manual processes and creating compelling visualisations of (mostly water related) data.
+In most cases, I utilize R to solve the problems and create the visualisations, as I have been using it extensively for the previous six years.

 I often think, and dream, about future technologies that will make our lives easier.
 In particular, driverless cars have me extremely excited.
 The day when I can hop in a car after work and wake up in Jackson Hole, well rested, to 18" of snow, cannot come soon enough.
 And I'm meditating on what I can do to help that day arrive faster.